Synthetic G-jet-structures in modal homotopy type theory: A basis for differential geometry

 \item $T_\infty A$ is defined by the following pullback square:

 \end{enumerate} \end{definition} Note that despite the seemingly symmetric second definition, we want $T_\infty A$ to be a bundle having formal disks as its fibers, so it is important to distinguish between the two projections and their meaning.
 If we look at $T_\infty A$ as a bundle, meaning a morphism $p\colon T_\infty A\to A$, we always take $p$ to be the first projection in both cases.
-This convention agrees with the first definition -- taking the sum yields a bundle with fibers of the first projection equivalent to the $\DD_a$ we put in.
+This convention agrees with the first definition -- taking the sum yields a bundle with fibers of the first projection equivalent to the formal disks.

 For any $f\colon A \to B$ we defined the induced map $df$ on formal disks.
 This extends to formal disk bundles. \begin{definition} For a map $f\colon A\to B$ there is an induced map on the formal disk bundles, given as